Image search results - "kabuki" |

 To see the Maihara Hikiyama Matsuri, get out the east side of JR Maibara Station.
 Yutani Shrine and the hikiyama floats will be near the foot of the hill straight ahead.

-Maihara Hikiyama Matsuri is held annually on the three-day weekend in Oct. around the 10th (Sports Day, a national holiday).
+Maihara Hikiyama Matsuri is held annually on the three-day holiday weekend in Oct. when the second Monday in Oct. is a national holiday for Sports Day.
 Sunday is the main day.
-Poster for the Maibara Hikiyama Matsuri held on Oct.
+Poster for the Maihara Hikiyama Matsuri held on Oct.
 9-11, 2010.

 Maibara Hikiyama Matsuri has three ornate floats, but usually only two of them appear in the festival.
 Both floats feature boys performing kabuki at few locations in the Maibara neighborhood shown here.